KajIzora/SecretHitler-LLM-Simulation-Code/README.md

    * `--games` → number of games to run in parallel.
    * `--player_type` → agent setup: 1 = default, 2 = personalities, 3 = relationships
    * `--run_number` → gives each run a unique ID to avoid overwriting logs
    * `--logdir` → directory where logs are saved.
-By defult logs are saved in the current directory.
+By default logs are saved in the current directory.

 7. To see all available options, run: